j-bd/TP_python/euronext_jbo/README.md

 # Getting Started

-## 0. Clone this repository and checkout the v1 branch
+## 0. Clone this repository and checkout the master branch
 ```
 $ git clone
 $ cd